ejuelibm/fs2020/README.md

 3. Check to make certain you have the appropriate role access on your account to provision infrastructure.
 If you are assigned an IBM Cloud Schematics service access role, you can view, create, update, or delete workspaces in IBM Cloud Schematics.
 To provision the IBM Cloud resources that you defined in your Terraform template, you must be assigned the IAM platform or service access role that is required to provision the individual resource.
 Refer to the [documentation](https://cloud.ibm.com/docs/home/alldocs) for your resource to determine the access policies that you need to provision and work with your resource.
 To successfully provision IBM Cloud resources, users must have access to a paid IBM Cloud account.
 Charges incur when you create the resources in the IBM Cloud account, which is initiated by clicking the Apply plan button.
 Here's a link to the docs for [Schematics Access](https://cloud.ibm.com/docs/schematics?topic=schematics-access).

-4. In this lab we will be using the following resources.
+4. In this Tutorial we will be using the following resources.
 Double-check your access prior to applying the plan.
 - Schematics
 - VPC Infrastructure